 Canterbury, Whitstable & Herne Bay 4 week megarider.

 You can use the ticket on any Stagecoach bus in the Canterbury, Whitstable and Herne Bay area.
-This new zone covers all the main bus routes between the city and the coast, so you can use it for unlimited travel on the Triangle, routes 4, 5 and 6 as well as local Canterbury City routes (including unibus).
+Travel between city and coast with unlimited travel on the Triangle, routes 4, 5 and 6 as well as local Canterbury City routes (including unibus).

 Don’t stress about petrol and parking costs, let us take you to work, uni or college.
 The ticket costs £75.
 That’s just £3.75 a day if you use it five days a week or just £2.68 a day if you use it every day!